aaron-h6665/How-to-Learn-Git/README.md

    * git checkout -b feature - "-b" stands for making a branch.
 Switches to the "feature" branch.
    * HEAD (points to) -> feature (now instead of master)
    * It is important to remember that when you branch two branches together, there is a "giver" and a "receiver."
-   * git merge - Merge two branches together.
+   * git merge {master} - Merge two branches together.
      * sometimes when you use git merge there will be a conflict, but look further down to number 8 to see how to resolve this issue if you need help with that
    * git checkout - the basic mechanism for moving around in the commit tree, moving your focus (HEAD) to the specified commit.